 The antidote to Instagram feed videos, which only allow you to post something that is 60 secs long, is IGTV videos.
 These are long-format (~10 minutes) and support aspect ratios like Stories, which is 16:9 or 1920×1080.

 You can use these videos to upload videos that are longer and have more material.
 Ensure that the intro to these videos is eye-catching and interesting so that people click on the icon on the bottom left corner to watch the full video.

 These are the latest fad, and much like its predecessor TikTok, Instagram Reels are short-format videos (~15 secs).
 They stay both on your feed and Instagram’s Explore tab.

 They are new and not yet launched across the world but have quickly caught on in India following the ban of TikTok.
 They are fun and short, and unlike Stories, they stay on in your profile!

 They are also vertical and support an aspect ratio of 16:9.

-Now that you have a broader understanding of what Instagram marketing packages would entail, you can make smarter decisions while using the app on a day to day basis.
-Instagram is ever-evolving, and if you have to stay with the times, it is essential that you explore the different video formats and stick to their size and quality specifications to make the most of it for your brand!
+Now that you have a broader understanding of what Instagram marketing packages would entail, you can make smarter decisions while using the app on a day-to-day basis.
+Instagram is ever-evolving, and if you have to stay with the times, you must explore the different video formats and stick to their size and quality specifications to make the most of it for your brand!